pengubco/algorithms/heapset/README.md

 1. A Key-Value store that supports Get, Set, Delete by key.
 2. A Heap that supports access the key-value pair of the smallest value.

+Some good use cases:
-A good use of HeapSet is implementing greedy algorithms like the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and [Prim's algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm).
+1. Implementing greedy algorithms like the [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and [Prim's algorithm](https://en.wikipedia.org/wiki/Prim%27s_algorithm).
+2. Job Scheduler that schedules job with the highest priority.

 Some similar data structures are:
 1. [TreeMap](https://docs.oracle.com/javase/8/docs/api/java/util/TreeMap.html): key-value